Skip To Content

 Manage and visualize oriented imagery

-It's generally accepted that imagery taken looking straight down at the ground, like traditional satellite imagery, can be visualized on a map and incorporated into your GIS.
+Imagery taken looking straight down at the ground, like traditional satellite imagery, can be visualized on a map and incorporated into your GIS.
 Other imagery, however, is more difficult to visualize and incorporate into your GIS.
-Such non-nadir "oriented imagery" includes oblique, bubble, 360-degree, street-side, and inspection imagery, among others.
+Such non-nadir oriented imagery includes oblique, bubble, 360-degree, street-side, and inspection imagery, among others.

 • Spatial navigation tools designed to work with oriented imagery